baudrly/chromosample/README.md

 Annotations can also be filtered out by confidence.
 Chromosample will look for keywords that hint at a high level (manually curated) or low level (predicted in sillico, etc.) of confidence regarding the relevance of any given annotation.
 Some keywords are specified in the CONFIDENCE_LEVELS global dictionary but again, user discretion is encouraged.

 Chromosample can also generate random sequences.
-These will be labeled as "random" species, "random" biotype and no description.
+These will be labeled as "random" species, "random" biotype and come with no description.
 The length distribution will match that of the annotated sequences and the proportion can be specified in the command-line arguments (with a decimal).

 ## Key Features

 - Samples sequences from annotated genomic features in GFF3 files
-- Generates random DNA sequences of specified lengths
+- Generates random DNA sequences
 - Handles large genome files efficiently, supports gzipped inputs
-- Produces detailed reports with statistics and visualizations
+- Produces a detailed markdown (optionally pdf) report with statistics and visualizations
 - Supports multiple filtering and truncation strategies (sampling parts of annotated sequences for features with an outsized length bias, e.g. lncRNAs)

 ## Installation & requirements